A guided tour of an unfamiliar place can make all the difference.

 How do you relate to God’s person: are you a friend or not?

-The probable meaning of Jacob’s new name, Israel, is “God prevails” or “God rules.”[3]
+Jacob’s new name, Israel, probably means “God prevails” or “God rules.”

-God’s sovereign purposes will not be frustrated – they will ultimately be fulfilled.
+God’s sovereign purposes will not be frustrated—he will ultimately fulfill them.
 Like Jacob, we are invited to submit to God rather than fight him.
-This God is later revealed to us as Jesus Christ.
-For me, I’ve chosen to submit – what about you?
+Later, this God who encountered Jacob reveals himself to us as Jesus Christ.
+I’ve chosen to submit—what about you?

 How do you relate to God’s power?